Resurrection: Judaism

 During the Second Temple period, there developed a diversity of beliefs concerning the resurrection.
 The concept of resurrection of the physical body is found in 2 Maccabees, according to which it will happen through re-creation of the flesh.
 Resurrection of the dead also appears in detail in the extra-canonical Book of Enoch, 2 Baruch, and 2 Esdras.
-According to the British scholar in ancient Judaism Philip R. Davies, there is “little or no clear reference … either to immortality or to resurrection from the dead” in the texts of the Dead Sea Scrolls.
+According to the British scholar in ancient Judaism Philip R. Davies, there is "little or no clear reference ... either to immortality or to resurrection from the dead" in the texts of the Dead Sea Scrolls.
 C.D.
 Elledge, however, argues that some form of resurrection may be referred to in the Dead Sea texts 4Q521, Pseudo-Ezekiel, and 4QInstruction.
+Too, there is the Vision of the Valley of Dry Bones in the Book of Ezekiel, and the Book of Daniel, which mentions resurrection.
+As Professor Devorah Dimant notes on TheTorah.com, "Originally an allegorical vision about the future return of Judeans to their land, Ezekiel's vision (ch.
+37) becomes one of the cornerstones for the Jewish belief in the resurrection of the dead. ...
+The only biblical passage that unambiguously refers to resurrection is found in the final chapter of the book of Daniel[.]"

 Both Josephus and the New Testament record that the Sadducees did not believe in an afterlife, but the sources vary on the beliefs of the Pharisees.
 The New Testament claims that the Pharisees believed in the resurrection, but does not specify whether this included the flesh or not.
-According to Josephus, who himself was a Pharisee, the Pharisees held that only the soul was immortal and the souls of good people will “pass into other bodies,” while “the souls of the wicked will suffer eternal punishment.”
+According to Josephus, who himself was a Pharisee, the Pharisees held that only the soul was immortal and the souls of good people will "pass into other bodies," while "the souls of the wicked will suffer eternal punishment."
 Paul the Apostle, who also was a Pharisee, said that at the resurrection what is "sown as a natural body is raised a spiritual body."
 The Book of Jubilees seems to refer to the resurrection of the soul only, or to a more general idea of an immortal soul.